mosadd1X/novelforge-ai/docs/COMPREHENSIVE_CODEBASE_ANALYSIS_REPORT.md

 ## Executive Summary

-After conducting a thorough analysis of the ebook generator codebase, I've identified several areas for improvement across code quality, architecture, user experience, and robustness.
+After conducting a thorough analysis of the NovelForge AI codebase, I've identified several areas for improvement across code quality, architecture, user experience, and robustness.
 The network resilience system we just implemented serves as a good model for the quality improvements needed throughout the codebase.

 ## 🎯 Priority Matrix